Top Real Estate Agents in Columbus, Ohio

 History

-The city's massive growth was fueled by its position as a major transportation hub, first with the National Road and the Ohio Canal, and later as a critical center for the railroad industry.
+The city's growth was historically fueled by its position as a major transportation hub, first with the National Road and Ohio Canal, and later as a center for railroad and highway networks.

 Life in Columbus